ANU5565/ATS.Automation/Readme.md

 # 🚀 AI-Powered ATS Workflow (n8n)

-An automated Applicant Tracking System (ATS) built using n8n and AI to analyze resumes, generate scores, and send structured evaluation emails to candidates.
+An automated Applicant Tracking System (ATS) built using n8n and AI to analyze resumes, generate scores, and send structured evaluation emails to candidates

 ---